 The civil service laws in effect today, including the preference or advantage prohibition, stem from the Pendleton Act.
-Although avoiding political subversion of the career civil service remains a core motivation behind modern civil service laws, including the preference or advantage prohibition, it is not the only motivation.22 The preference or advantage prohibition must be understood broadly to include not only avoidance of political bias in the career civil service hiring process but also avoidance of offering positions on the basis of non-political but still merit-irrelevant considerations such as friendship, sympathy, or loyalty, even if such merit-irrelevant considerations are not otherwise prohibited by law.
+Although avoiding political subversion of the career civil service remains a core motivation behind modern civil service laws, including the preference or advantage prohibition, it is not the only motivation.25 The preference or advantage prohibition must be understood broadly to include not only avoidance of political bias in the career civil service hiring process but also avoidance of offering positions on the basis of all factors that are unrelated to the ability of the candidate to perform the work, including, for example, friendship, sympathy, or loyalty, even if such merit-irrelevant considerations are not otherwise prohibited by law.

-A clear example of violating the preference or advantage prohibition would be if a hiring manager were to offer an 0905 attorney position to someone because the hiring manager is close friends with that person but does not have reason to believe the person would succeed in the job.23 Hiring on this basis is not otherwise prohibited by law (assuming it does not somehow amount to discrimination based on a protected characteristic or conduct) but would still constitute hiring based on a merit-irrelevant consideration and would therefore fall squarely within Section 2302's preference or advantage prohibition.
+A clear example of violating the preference or advantage prohibition would be if a hiring manager were to offer an 0905 attorney position to someone because the hiring manager is close friends with that person but does not have reason to believe the person would succeed in the job.26 Hiring on this basis is not otherwise prohibited by law (assuming it does not somehow amount to discrimination based on a protected characteristic or conduct) but would still constitute hiring based on a factor unrelated to the ability of the candidate to perform the work and would therefore fall squarely within Section 2302's preference or advantage prohibition.
 Perhaps an easy way of thinking about the preference or advantage prohibition is that it is the "catch all" or "safety net" part of Title 5 that prohibits hiring on the basis of all merit-irrelevant considerations that are not otherwise explicitly prohibited by law.